PreventHIVOK/Website-Content/home.md

 -->

 # Welcome to Prevent HIV OK
-Welcome and thank you for visiting Prevent HIV OK!
+Welcome, and thank you for visiting Prevent HIV OK!
 In time, we provide a slew of educational information, legislative efforts in Oklahoma, and a searchable list of testing locations.

 Content for this site is currently being developed and will be made available as it is written.
 We will also be transitioning this site's [content management system ("CMS")](https://en.wikipedia.org/wiki/Content_management_system "Content management system article on Wikipedia") from [WordPress](https://wordpress.org "WordPress") to [Drupal](https://www.drupal.org "Drupal") by the end of the first quarter (March) of 2016.